 Would you like to submit a proposal?

-- Email a 100-word outline of your proposed exhibition to [email protected]
+- Email (not more than 2 sides of A4) an outline of your proposed exhibition to [email protected]

 - Let us know which space your proposal is for.

 - Attach digital example images to your email, but do not send or deliver any original or unique materials, as we cannot guarantee their return.